 Then, things settled down, according to Silva.
 New cooks were hired and trained, and the kitchen seemed to return to normal.
 "We got the groove and now it was going good in Torrance," Silva says although she can't speak to the situation at other Curry Houses.

 The statement from CH Acquisitions paints a dire picture and points to a messy corporate spat.

 "While we did everything possible to increase sales, we are unable to continue operating these restaurants at the severe loss caused by the misrepresentation from the seller, House Foods America.
 We were in contact with the seller in the weeks prior to closing these units in an attempt to get them to take the restaurants back, but they refused," says Drake Yoshida, director of CH Acquisitions.

 Whatever the reasons, employees were out of jobs.
 They received their final paychecks along with paperwork about filing for unemployment.
 They received no severance.
-There's no question Curry House's demise was nasty, brutish and swift but even that doesn't fully explain the outpouring of sadness it has generated.
+Curry House's demise was nasty, brutish and swift but none of those facts fully explain the outpouring of sadness the shutdown has generated.

 "I am surprised how much it impacted our customers.
 We're heartbroken because we've been there so long but we didn't expect this kind of response," Suksamran says.

 "I find my own emotional attachment to it a little absurd," says Sean Miura, an Asian American arts organizer.